 Visitors trying to capture the perfect ‘selfie’ or ‘post-worthy’ pictures with museum artifacts has caused an alarming increase in visitor bad behavior.
 Now more than ever, the priceless artifacts in museums around the world are at risk for touch-related damage.

-Our security system for fine art and historical items is a great way to decrease bad behavior without curbing your visitors desire to share their trip to your institution socially with friends.
-For more information on how to create a better visitor experience, read our case study about visitor experience.
+Our security system for fine art and historical items is a great way to decrease bad behavior without curbing your visitor's desire to share their trip to your institution socially with friends.
+For more information on how to create a better visitor experience, read our case study.

 Audible tone stops visitor’s attempt to get her picture on an antique bed.